azorng/material/README.md

 ## Usage

 Run the command ``material`` in the terminal.
 Type the color code to copy its hex color to the clipboard.
+Type <kbd>T</kbd> to toggle between colors displayed as background or foreground.
-Type Esc to exit.
+Type <kbd>Esc</kbd> to exit.

 ## As a library